Table of Contents

 User permissions

-- Show pricing
+- Show pricing: Enabled

-- View, record, and edit all timesheets
+- Timesheets: View, record, and edit everyone's timesheets

-- View, record, and edit all expenses
+- Expenses: View, record, and edit everyone's

 - Note: for non-admin users to have this permission setting, expense tracking needs to be enabled first (Settings > Expense Tracking)